Text by Laura Netz

 Stine Deja’s Cryptic Ruins video presents a post-apocalyptic future in the year 21020, where an archaeological site has found the rests of a gym pertaining to another era, which is depicted with features such as the compulsion towards physical fitness and the absurdity of contemporary urban life.
-Stine Deja’s body of works includes media such as 3D animation, immersive installation, moving image, and digital surrogates to simulated spaces, uncanny avatars, not-quite-real products which provoke fascination and revulsion with our hyper-commercialized contemporary culture.
+Stine Deja’s works include media such as 3D animation, immersive installation, moving image, and digital surrogates to simulated spaces, uncanny avatars, and not-quite-real products, which provoke fascination and revulsion with our hyper-commercialized contemporary culture.

 Cryptic Ruins playful film reveals questions about the rationality of our obsessions.
 Nevertheless, these obsessions, the cult to the body and the extreme importance of body beauty, are not new to our society, as it demonstrates the ancient Greek civilization, where the most awarded athletes were those with better bodies.
 Even classical Greek sculpture reaffirms this tendency to the beauty of the body, naked, and with extreme elegance even sublimating the elements of naturalness and well-being in culture.

-Furthermore, in this long tradition of beauty and body worship, the obsessive trend that expanded the Nazi regime can be highlighted.
+Furthermore, the obsessive trend that expanded the Nazi regime can be highlighted in this long tradition of beauty and body worship.
 The Nazi regime was based on various racist doctrines according to which the Nordic peoples – the so-called pure Aryans – were not only physically superior to other races but also their culture and morals, as well as specific philosophical doctrines that idealised the State or exalted the cult of superior individuals, who were exempted from abiding by conventional limitations.
 The abuse of power of Nazism led to the more than well-known historical barbarie.

 Currently, the regime of contemporary power or late-capitalism is also shielded in the politicisation of well-being and the dominance of the body as an object of the individual.
-Foucault, in his theory about Biopolitics, exemplified how power structures are organised based on the monitoring and control of subjectivity.
+In his Biopolitics theory, Foucault exemplified how power structures are organised based on the monitoring and control of subjectivity.

-The live performances complemented the programme further; Hyperbaric by Leah Clements is based on a very simple scenography, where the visual elements are just four actors, sitting on the floor with mattress in the middle of the room.
-The audiences siting surrounding the actors, soon realise that what is related is a true experience in the first person.
+The live performances complemented the programme further; Hyperbaric by Leah Clements is based on a very simple scenography, where the visual elements are just four actors sitting on the floor with a mattress in the middle of the room.
+The audience sitting surrounding the actors soon realises that what is related is a true experience in the first person.
 A real-life transposed into a performance.
-The characters speeches are about people withdrawing from opioids intake, out of body experience, and violence.
-The performers are relating their personal experience while being kept inwards due to illness, being this physical or mental.
-The audience perceives the performers hardcore experiences, arising feeling of sadness and empathy.
+The character’s speeches are about people withdrawing from opioids intake, out-of-body experience, and violence.
+The performers are relating their personal experiences while being kept inwards due to illness, physical or mental.
+The audience perceives the performer’s hardcore experiences, arising feelings of sadness and empathy.
 The result is depressing but touching.